-- 1. At least two TCs are appointed for each Thread. - 2.
-TCs will normally serve a term of four years with two years of overlap when possible.
-Exceptions to this norm may be made on the basis of performance (both good and bad) and contingencies.
-Adherence to this rotation plan requires a queue of potential TCs to be identified by the SPOC and incoming conference PCs. - 3.
+- 1. There should be approximately one thread chair for each 10 expected submissions, which means each thread chair will be responsible for scoring approximately 20 submissions.
+Submissions will be grouped so that three to six Thread Chairs will collectively have oversight of 30 to 60 submissions. - 2.
+Given the large number of Thread Chairs required for the scoring approach there is no expectation of rotation.
+The SPOC should work to recruit and vet new Thread Chairs as much as possible. - 3.
 PCs should keep a log of interactions with TCs that highlight good and bad experiences, points of confusion, or suggestions to improve the coordination of Thread and Program experiences.
 PCs should inform the SPOC of any issues with TCs. - 4.
 The System Dynamics Society should send a 'thank you' note (from the PCs) to all the TCs after their work is completed (in June or July) and, with it, solicit feedback from the TCs on their experience, recommendations for a replacement if one is rotating out, and whether the TCs not rotating out are willing to continue serving next year.
 The email should note that reappointments are not automatic and that the new PCs, in conjunction with the SPOC, will be responsible for those re-appointments. - 5.
 After the conference (in August or September) all Threads, Thread Definitions, and TCs should be evaluated by the SPOC and conference PCs.
-The outgoing PCs should provide to the SPOC and incoming PCs:
+The outgoing PCs should provide to the SPOC and incoming PCs: - a.

-- a.
 Recommendations for splitting, joining, dropping, or adding Threads.
-These recommendations should be based on volume of submissions, coherence of submissions, and relevance of work in the Threads. - b.
+These recommendations should be based on volume of submissions, coherence of submissions, and relevance of work in the Threads.

+- b.
 Recommended adjustments of Thread descriptions, Focus Areas, and keywords. - c.
 Recommendations for TCs (continuing and new) for both the existing and proposed Thread structure (if different). - 6.
 The incoming PCs should work with SPOC to propose the list of Threads, Thread Definitions, and TCs.
 Formal approval will require a vote of the SPOC only if there are significant concerns expressed or changes made. - a.
 New threads and focus areas can be proposed by anyone for consideration by the SPOC and PCs, but these will be considered temporary until it is determined by the SPOC that they are useful to retain. - b.
 Thread imbalances may necessitate changes, and threads with low interest should be retired or revised. - 7.
 The PCs and SPOC should review and update the TC instructions on the SDS webpage as appropriate. - 8.
 Threads can be aligned with specific focus areas.
 Focus areas may be designated in the Web Portal submission system as a basis for program review and placement. - 9.
 Once threads and TCs are approved by the full SPOC, the incoming PCs should make the appointments (or re-appointments) for all the TCs of the agreed threads.
-While the communication to the TCs might come from the Home Office, it is important that the PCs sign that message to signal the TCs realize that this is a new appointment under 'new management.'
+While the communication to the TCs might come from the Home Office, it is important that the PCs sign that message to signal the TCs that this is a new appointment under 'new management.'
 This appointment of the team of TCs should be done by September or October so that promotional materials can include this information. - 10.
 By January, before the beginning of the active review process, the PCs should communicate to the TCs their expectations regarding the specific deliverables out of the review process.
 At a minimum, the communication should state expectations on the following dimensions: - a.
 The date for the delivery of the TC recommendations. - b.
 The guidelines for the TC recommendations.